AzFoxxo/Fox-Vision/docs/spec.md

 - `0001 0100` - `DWR` - Direct write (to) register sets the value given (16 bit decimal) to the active register

 ### Instruction breakdown
-8 bits: opcode
+first 16 bits: opcode
-9-24 bits: addresses/values
+second 16 bits: addresses/values (if applicable)

 # Graphics
 Fox Vision supports a display size of 240x135.